tldr-pages/tldr/pages/common/xteddy.md

 # xteddy

-> A cute teddy bear for your X desktop.
+> A cuddly teddy bear for your X Windows desktop.
 > More information: <https://manned.org/xteddy.1>.

 - Display a cuddly teddy bear on your X desktop:

 `xteddy`

-- Use the window manager to display the teddy and ignore the "quit" (`q`) command:
+- Use the window manager to display the teddy bear and ignore the "quit" (`q`) command:

 `xteddy -wm -noquit`

-- Make the teddy stay on top of all other windows:
+- Make the teddy bear stay on top of all other windows:

 `xteddy -float`